About the Community

 Last renewed: 2015

-- to set a network of professionals working in public archaeology, as the basis for further communication and a wider group;
+- to establish a network of professionals working in public archaeology as a basis to enhance communication and expand the group;

-- to raise the profile of Public Archaeology within the EAA, organizing sessions related to public archaeology during meetings and participating with public archaeology papers in other sessions where they can fit;
+- to raise the profile of Public Archaeology within the EAA by organizing sessions related to public archaeology during Annual Meetings and by participating with public archaeology papers in other sessions;

-- to try political lobbying, as a way to highlight the need to include clear policies in many aspects related to public archaeology.
-We see with fear some legal changes across Europe and a lack of participation.
-The group would help to promote standards or anything needed;
+- to do political lobbying as a way to highlight the need to include clear policies in favour of public archaeology as we observe the tendency to make legal changes across Europe which would result in the lack of public participation;

 - to create a platform that advocates for and assists people to start working in Public Archaeology;

 - to have theoretical debates in sessions, (co-)organized by the Public Archaeology Community, while using the Community meetings primarily for organizational issues;